ST10082027/CMCS/CMCS/readMe.txt

 #2.
 Commit with a custom message: "git commit -m "custom message"".
 #3.
 Push to main GitHub repo: "git push origin main"

-Dev updates
-2025.10.21-Tuesday-14:03
-Try the end-to-end flow
-1. Login as IC ic@example.com / P@ssw0rd!
-2. Go to My Claims → New Claim → Save (Draft) → Submit
-3. Logout → Login as MR mr@example.com / P@ssw0rd!
-4. Go to Review Queue → Approve or Reject (with remark)
-5. Login as CO co@example.com
-6. Go to All Claims and see everything, with statuses.
 !@#%$^%&^*&*^%$#@!#$#$%^%&^*&&^%$^&*&^%$#@!@#$%^&!@#%$^%&^*&*^%$#@!#$#$%^%&^*&&^%$^&*&^%$#@!@#$%^&!@#%$^%&^*&*^%$#@!#$#$%^%&^*&&^%$^&*&^%$#@!@#$%^&
 !@#%$^%&^*&*^%$#@!#$#$%^%&^*&&^%$^&*&^%$#@!@#$%^&!@#%$^%&^*&*^%$#@!#$#$%^%&^*&&^%$^&*&^%$#@!@#$%^&!@#%$^%&^*&*^%$#@!#$#$%^%&^*&&^%$^&*&^%$#@!@#$%^&
 !@#%$^%&^*&*^%$#@!#$#$%^%&^*&&^%$^&*&^%$#@!@#$%^&!@#%$^%&^*&*^%$#@!#$#$%^%&^*&&^%$^&*&^%$#@!@#$%^&!@#%$^%&^*&*^%$#@!#$#$%^%&^*&&^%$^&*&^%$#@!@#$%^&